camwestwood/xapi/recipes/vle/assignment-graded.md

 ### Verb
 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-The Verb, [scored](/vocabulary.md#verbs) describes the student receiving a score for a learning activity.
+The verb [scored](/vocabulary.md#verbs) describes the student receiving a score for a learning activity.

 ### Example: